lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ```

 **Security assumptions:**
-- The integrator must treat the `DelegationContract` address — not the signing key — as the authorized principal: it checks that the supplied `DelegationContract` is a registered entity **and** that `isValidSignature` returns the magic value.
+- The integrator must treat the `DelegationContract` address as the authorized principal: it checks that the supplied `DelegationContract` is a registered entity **and** that `isValidSignature` returns the magic value (`0x1626ba7e`) for a valid signature.
 - The signing key must match the effective delegatee at the time of on-chain verification.
 A key rotated (or the contract terminated) after signing but before verification causes `isValidSignature` to reject — failing closed.
 - The fail-closed-on-zero-delegatee guard lives **inside** `isValidSignature` (it returns the failure value rather than verifying against `address(0)`), so integrators cannot accidentally validate a malformed signature against an unassigned delegatee.